scalalandio/chimney/docs/docs/cookbook.md

-If the particular flag we want to use in limited scope is `.enableDefaultValues`, we might also consider [`.enableDefaultValueOfType[A]`](supported-transformations.md#allowing-fallback-to-the-constructors-default-values) available since Chimney 1.2.0 (but scoped flag would work as well!).
+If the particular flag we want to use in limited scope is `.enableDefaultValues`, we might also consider [`.enableDefaultValueOfType[A]`](supported-transformations.md#allowing-fallback-to-the-constructors-default-values) available since Chimney 1.2.0 (but a scoped flag would work as well!).

 !!! example "Enabling default values only for 1 type"